AGL Crib Point Gas Import Jetty and Pipeline Project

 Mornington Peninsula Shire was part of the TRG and engaged a range of technical experts to assist in reviewing draft documentation on the Shire’s behalf.
 The TRG process concluded in early 2020.

-Unlike the Pipeline Works, the Gas Import Jetty component of the project requires planning approval to proceed.
-The project proponents have proposed an amendment to the Mornington Peninsula Planning Scheme to facilitate this approval.
-Known as Amendment C272morn, the amendment seeks to create a new site-specific planning control outlining all the planning requirements for the project in one integrated framework.
-The project would need to be constructed and operated in accordance with an ‘Incorporated Document’ forming part of the new planning framework.
+Unlike the Pipeline Works, the Gas Import Jetty component of the project (which includes the permanently moored ship) required planning approval to proceed.
+The project proponents drafted a proposed amendment to the Mornington Peninsula Planning Scheme to facilitate this approval.
+Known as Amendment C272morn, the draft amendment sought to create a new site-specific planning control outlining all the planning requirements for the project in one integrated framework.
+The project would have been required to be constructed and operated in accordance with an ‘Incorporated Document’ forming part of the new planning framework.

-Importantly, planning approvals issued under this new control would be administered by the Minister for Planning – not Council.
-Amendment C272morn will only proceed if the Minister approves the overall project.
+Importantly, planning approvals issued under this new control would have been administered by the Minister for Planning – not Council.

-As both the EES and Amendment C272morn are inter-related, the Minister has decided to determine these approvals concurrently.
+As both the EES and Amendment C272morn were inter-related, the Planning Minister decided to run concurrent assessment processes.

-The other major State-based approvals required for project include:
+The other key approvals required for project included:

-- consent under the Marine and Coastal Act 2018 for the components of the Gas Import Jetty Works and Pipeline Works to which this Act applies, and
+- consent under the Marine and Coastal Act 2018 for the components of the Gas Import Jetty Works and Pipeline Works to which this Act applies

 - Cultural Heritage Management Plans (CHMPs) under the Aboriginal Heritage Act 2006.

-At the direction of the Minister for Planning, the project's EES, Planning Scheme Amendment (C272morn), Works Approval Application and Pipeline Licence Application were placed on public exhibition for 40 business days between Thursday 2 July and Wednesday 26 August 2020.
+At the direction of the Minister for Planning, the project's EES, Planning Scheme Amendment (C272morn), Works Approval Application and Pipeline Licence Application were placed on public exhibition for 40 business days from Thursday 2 July until Wednesday 26 August 2020.

 During exhibition, municipal Councils, agencies and members of the public were invited to make a written submission on the project.

-A joint Inquiry and Advisory Committee (IAC) has been appointed to consider the EES, Planning Scheme Amendment C272morn and Works Approval Application (WAA) prepared for the project and all public submissions received during exhibition and to advise the Minister for Planning.
-The IAC is also appointed as a Panel by the Minister for Energy, Environment and Climate Change to consider and advise on the pipeline license application under the Pipelines Act 2005.
+The Victorian Minister for Planning appointed a joint Inquiry and Advisory Committee (IAC) to consider the EES, draft Planning Scheme Amendment C272morn and Works Approval Application prepared for the project, as well as all public submissions received during exhibition and to advise the Minister for Planning.
+The IAC was also appointed as a Panel by the Victorian Minister for Energy, Environment and Climate Change to consider and advise on the pipeline license application under the Pipelines Act 2005.

-The IAC comprises Kathy Mitchell (Chair), Michael Kirsch (Deputy Chair), Jacquelle Gorski, Chris Harty and Trevor McCullough.
+The IAC comprised Kathy Mitchell (Chair), Michael Kirsch (Deputy Chair), Jacquelle Gorski, Chris Harty and Trevor McCullough.
 See the IAC member biographies here.

-The IAC is holding a Public Hearing to allow for:
+The IAC held a Public Hearing to allow for:

-- Allow municipal Councils, agencies, community groups and submitters to speak to their submissions and call evidence if required.
+- all municipal Councils, agencies, community groups and submitters to speak to their submissions and call evidence if required.

-The Hearing commenced on Monday 12 October 2020 and will run for approximately 10 weeks.
-Given current COVID-19 Public Health restrictions, the Hearing is occurring via video conference using Zoom and will be livestreamed to the public.
+The Hearing ran for 10 weeks (38 days) from Monday 12 October to 17 December 2020.
+Owing to COVID-19 Public Health restrictions, the Hearing was held via video conference and livestreamed to the public.

-Council is calling the following expert witnesses to provide evidence during the Hearing:
+Council called the following expert witnesses to provide evidence during the Hearing:

 - Mr Ed Smith of Northmore Gordon – Greenhouse Gas Emissions